5 Ways To Create a Successful Galley-Style Kitchen Layout

 Space in a galley-style kitchen can be limited.
 Yet, that doesn’t mean that you’re stuck.
 Look at these 5 tips for making your galley kitchen layout shine.

-When you think of kitchens, the least desired layout is often thought to be the galley style kitchen, seen most popularly in apartments, condos, and smaller homes.
+When you think of kitchens, the least desired layout is often thought to be the galley-style kitchen, seen most popularly in apartments, condos, and smaller homes.
 Because of the long and sometimes narrow layout, they’re usually thought to be non-functioning and corridor-like.

 But like all kitchens, the layout of the Kitchen Work Triangle (refrigerator, stove, and sink) is key to creating a well-designed and useful space.
-When properly layed out, the galley style kitchen can actually function better than an open style because cabinetry space is being better utilized.
+When properly laid out, the galley style kitchen can actually function better than an open style because cabinetry space is being better utilized.

-1. Good lighting
+1. Good Lighting